 The Schar School of Policy and Government at George Mason University

-Ms. Chapman received BA’s in Economics and Foreign Affairs from the University of Virginia (2006) and a Master’s degree in Public Policy from George Mason University (2015).
+Ms. Chapman received bachelor’s degrees in Economics and Foreign Affairs from the University of Virginia (2006) and a master’s degree in Public Policy from George Mason University (2015).
 Ms. Chapman was the recipient of the Alexis De Tocqueville Award for Outstanding Public Policy Student at George Mason University and is a member of Pi Alpha Alpha, the International Honor Society for Public Affairs and Administration.

 Ms. Chapman has authored more than 80 articles, reports and video scripts on housing, employment and demographic trends, including monthly reports and video scripts on the Washington and Baltimore metropolitan areas’ housing markets (6/2013 to 12/2014) and bi-monthly articles on the Northern Virginia housing market (7/2015 to 12/2016).
 Prior to joining George Mason, she provided analysis for an annual State of Downtown report (2010 to 2013), which examined the economic competitiveness of DowntownDC BID area performance relative to the region and other major metropolitan areas.
 Her recent projects include analyzing the current and future housing needs for Loudoun County, VA, the City of Rockville, MD, and Arlington County, VA.
 She has also researched the changing demographics and labor force of the Washington metropolitan area.